grayad/grayad/README.md

 I am currently a Project Manager looking for opportunities in Web Development.

-- 🔭 I graduated from the Full Stack Coding Boot Camp at UNC Chapel Hill
+- 🔭 I graduated from the Full Stack Coding Boot Camp at UNC Chapel Hill.
-- 🌱 I’m advancing my knowledge of HTML, CSS, JavaScript, MERN stack, and more
+- 🌱 I’m advancing my knowledge of HTML, CSS, JavaScript, MERN stack, and more.
-- ⚡ In my free time, I listen to CodeNewbie podcasts and practice on W3Schools and freeCodeCamp
+- ⚡ In my free time, I practice aerial arts, crochet, read, and bird watch.

 ---